Main Content Anchor

 Apply for an internal review

-To lodge an Application for Internal Review, complete and return the Application for Internal Review form
+To lodge an Application for Internal Review, complete and return the Application for Internal Review form.
+You can find additional information on requesting a review on the Fines Victoria website

 To avoid additional fees, the form must be received by Council before the due date for payment of the infringement.